 - Everyone should model social distancing (i.e. no handshakes, hugs, kisses).

 - Persons at higher risk, for example those over 65 or anyone with underlying medical conditions, should reconsider attending mass gatherings and international travel at this time.

 If an Elder requires assistance, please contact the Nurse Practitioner Christine Gates 306-373- 4600P

 As a respiratory illness, the best method to protect yourself against COVID-19 is to practice everyday preventive actions, including:

-- Practice social distancing and only go out if it is necessary.
-Social distancing is a term applied to certain actions that stop or slow down the spread of a highly contagious disease by restricting distance and contact between individuals.
+- Practice physical distancing and only go out if it is necessary.
+Physical distancing is a term applied to certain actions that stop or slow down the spread of a highly contagious disease by restricting distance and contact between individuals.
 The general rule is 2 metres.
-Visit saskatchewan.ca for more information on social distancing.
+Visit saskatchewan.ca for more information.

 - Practice proper cough and sneezing etiquette (into the bend of your elbow) – throw used tissues in the garbage and immediately wash your hands or use an alcohol-based hand sanitizer;